domribaut/GCP_LB/README.md

 * We create a Public IP and public  SSL-certificate in the start of the terraform script.
 Refer to documentation if you want to use your own.
 Note: the public IP must be in the same project that the LB (can be moved from another project if necessary).
-See below to create a managed DNS zone, with sub domains linked to an IP
+See at the end of the readme for terraform examples to create a managed DNS zone, with sub domains linked to an IP

 ## setup your environment